 got years of lessons learned, techniques tried (and some failed!), and favorite hot spots.

-Why should others have to spend those years trying to figure out what he already knew
+Why should others to have to spend those years trying to figure out what he already knew and

 We would like to take you out on our waters to experience all the Santa Cruz and

 San Francisco Bay Areas have to offer.
 Whether it is light tackle Rockfish, Lingcod, or